ChrisMavrommatis/ocmp/docs/pages/about.md

 ----

-## Notes
+## Footnotes
-{: #notes}

-### Note 1
-{: #note-1 .text-delta }
+{: #footnotes}

-A `.min` file is what we call a minified file which is the same as the non minified.
+[^1]: A `.min` file is what we call a minified file which is the same as the non minified.
 Their only difference is their sizes, as minified files have all the whitespaces removed and possible optimizations in order to save on file size.
 You really should use the minified file on a production site.